Aelisya/AdGuard-Home-Filters/README.md

 # AdGuard-Home-Filters
 Many list with ABP Syntax for AdGuard Home DNS blocking.

-## AdGuard Home API
-I have enabled Parental Control and SafeBrowsing.

 ## AND what list do you use ?
 This is the filter list i use :
 - [Aelisya's Protection](https://raw.githubusercontent.com/macqael/AdGuard-Home-Filters/main/AdGuard-Home/Aelisya's-Protect-Basic.abp) (From this repo)